 During an ultrasound, a doctor looks for signs that indicate the severity of endometriosis.
 The American Society of Reproductive Medicine has set out four endometriosis stages:

-- Stage 1: Minimal: There are a few isolated and superficial implants of endometrial tissue.
+- Stage 1: Minimal: There are a few isolated and superficial implants of endometrial-like tissue.

-- Stage 2: Mild: There are several implants of endometrial tissue that are slightly more deeply embedded.
+- Stage 2: Mild: There are several implants of endometrial-like tissue that are slightly more deeply embedded.

 - Stage 3: Moderate: There are many deep implants, one or both ovaries have small cysts on them, and there are fibrous bands between tissues and organs called filmy adhesions.